apache/aurora/docs/tutorial.md

 ![Role Jobs](images/RoleJobs.png)

-Uh oh, that `Unstable` next to our `hello_world` Job doesn't look good.
-Click the `hello_world` Job, and you'll see:
+If you click on your `hello_world` Job, you'll see:

 ![hello_world Job](images/HelloWorldJob.png)

 Oops, looks like our first job didn't quite work!
 The task failed, so we have to figure out what went wrong.

-Access the page for our Task by clicking on its Host.
+Access the page for our Task by clicking on its host.

 ![Task page](images/TaskBreakdown.png)